awslabs/amazon-timestream-connector-prometheus/README.md

             ca_file: RootCA.pem
     ```

    See a full example without TLS configuration in [simple-example.yml](./documentation/example/simple-example.yml).

+### Run with One-Click Deployment

+See [`serverless/DEVELOPER_README.md`](serverless/DEVELOPER_README.md) for serverless deployments, which includes one-click deployment links for CloudFormation.

+This is the easiest and recommended method for running the connector.

 ### Run with Precompiled Binaries